 These traditional innerspring beds contain a coil layer at the base, topped with a thin comfort layer made of cotton or wool.
 Most innerspring mattresses also include a pillow top, an extra layer of padding on the comfort layer.
 The padding consists of foam, memory foam, latex, fiberfill, cotton, or wool.

 A good quality innerspring bed can last up to 10 years.
-But mattresses with cheaper quality coils don’t last long because the coils break, causing mattress sag.
+But traditional innerspring mattresses with cheaper quality coils don’t last long because the coils break, causing mattress sag.
+Such an innerspring mattress’s lifespan is 3 to 5 years.

 Memory Foam Mattresses